 Entrepreneurship + Startups

 While reacquainting myself to my hometown, I absorbed all I could from the local tech, design, and entrepreneur communities.
-I quickly noticed a UX-shaped hole that needed to be filled.
+I noticed a UX-shaped hole that needed to be filled.

 I am a social sciences person who kinda morphed into a creative entrepreneur somehow, and small talk at weddings is a real bitch when somebody asks what I do for a living.